Perry-Pedrosa/RASanalysis/README.md

 As mentioned before due to the non linearity of the data, it is advisable we test for multicollinearity by understanding the correlation between the independent variables, to do this we creating a correlation matrix to observe the correlation coefficiant and visualised it in a heatmap.

 ![heatmap](assets/mlr_heatmap.PNG)

+As seen on the heatmap, the closest areas to 1 are seen between coverage types 'Man' and 'Zone', which is expected.. they are the same exercise performed in a different way.
+For now, we will keep both in but repeat the regression model a 2nd time, removing Zone as contextully is is the more dependent on "on field variables" out of the two.
+We will then compare the models to decide which is best.
 # References

 Howland, F. and Barreto, H. eds., (2005).
 The Gauss–Markov Theorem. [online] Cambridge University Press.
 Available at: https://www.cambridge.org/core/books/abs/introductory-econometrics/gaussmarkov-theorem/704ECAC688A098805F6647E9D7B1F0AE [Accessed 5 Jul.
 2024]. *The Gauss–Markov theorem also works in reverse: when the data generating process does not follow the classical econometric model, ordinary least squares is typically no longer the preferred estimator.*